 It will therefore be observed that within Australia, we have passed beyond debates on the philosophical, political and practical questions of whether FOI, as such, is desirable and should be introduced.
 It is now generally accepted that it is, that the worst prognostications of disaster have proved unfounded and that generally good outcomes have followed the legislation in those jurisdictions where it has now been in operation for some time.
-Most of the debate in Australia has centred around the definition of exempt documents, ie those in respect of which requests may be refused, or those concerning activities which are exempted from disclosure, and those for which an exemption can be claimed on specific grounds or until particular steps are taken (eg consultation with an individual whose personal interests are affected or a business whose secrets possessed by government might be disclosed).
+Most of the debate in Australia has centred around the definition of exempt documents, ie those in respect of which requests may be refused, or those for which an exemption can be claimed on specific grounds or until particular steps are taken (eg consultation with an individual whose personal interests are affected or a business whose secrets possessed by government might be disclosed).

 One of the more controversial exemptions is that where the work involved in processing the request for access would involve "an unreasonable diversion of the agency's resources".
-This is provided under the Federal Act, 12 its Australian Capital Territory (ACT) counterpart, 13 the South Australian and Tasmanian statutes.
-The Queensland Act 16 contains a like provision.
+This is provided under the Federal Act, its Australian Capital Territory (ACT) counterpart, the South Australian and Tasmanian statutes.
+The Queensland Act contains a like provision.
 There are no similar provisions in Victoria, New South Wales or Western Australia.
 Some exceptions are common to all statutes.
 They include:

 - Disclosure affecting national security, defence and international relations;

 - Commonwealth and State relations;

-- Cabinet documents;
+- \ Cabinet documents;

-- Executive Council documents;
+- \ Executive Council documents;

 - Internal working documents;

-- Law enforcement and public safety;
+- \ Law enforcement and public safety;

-- compliance with secrecy provisions in other statutes;
+- \ Compliance with secrecy provisions in other statutes;

-- The financial or property interests of the government;
+- \ The financial or property interests of the government;

 - Operations of agencies;

 - Personal privacy;

 - Legal professional privilege;

 - Business affairs of others;

-- Disclosure which would involve a breach of confidence; and
+- \ Disclosure which would involve a breach of confidence; and

 - Disclosure which would involve contempt of parliament or of a court.